 Students study the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 The study of psychology enables students to recognize and cope with uncertainty and ambiguity in human behavior.
 Substantial out-of-class reading, writing, and research are expected.
-Students enrolled in this course are expected to take the College Board Advanced Placement test.
+Students enrolled in this course are expected to take the College Board AP Exam.

-ADVANCED PLACEMENT US GOVERNMENT AND POLITICS
+AP US GOVERNMENT AND POLITICS 4A067X0 1 CREDIT

-4A067X0 1 CREDI